memgraph/docs/docs/reference-guide/replication.md

 WAL files and deltas within it is impossible, Memgraph will use snapshots to synchronize the REPLICA to the state of the MAIN instance.

+If any of the instances are restarted, by default they will start as MAIN instances disconnected from any replication cluster.
+To make instances remember their role in the replication cluster, set the configuration flag `--replication-restore-state-on-startup=true`.
+In this case, upon startup, a restarted REPLICA instance will remember its role and configuration in the replication cluster and continue to serve as a REPLICA, while a restarted MAIN instance will have knowledge of all registered REPLICAs in the cluster.

 ## Running multiple instances

 When running multiple instances, each on its own machine, run Memgraph as you